yuanbei/Nars-Wiki/System-parameters-and-configuration-file.md

 One way to tune and study system parameters is to compare them in a community of multiple OpenNARS implementations, each with a different personality.
 It is also possible to use an evolutionary process to generate and select new personalities.

-System parameters are defined in org.main.parameters.java.
+System parameters are defined in **org.main.parameters.java**.
 It is also possible to define them in a file and feed file to the system at initial stage.
 Below is a list of parameters with brief description:

 **NOVELTY_HORIZON = 100000**: what this value represents was originally equal to the term-link record length (10), but we may want to adjust it or make it scaled according to duration since it has more to do with time than number of records.<br/>